Medial-EarlySign/MR_Wiki/Models/FluComplications.md

 ## Contact Details for Usage

-The model may be released as open source upon request. please contact : alon (dot) medial at gmail (dot) com
+please contact : alon (dot) medial at gmail (dot) com for more details